 read more reviews for this game

-Puzzles are quite numerous, and most of the time pretty hard.
-The game first introduces the basic elements of the puzzles (jumping, climbing, pulling levers, pushing crates, igniting bombs), and then mixes them and makes them increasingly more difficult.
-There are no inventory puzzles or anything intellectual" here - just hardcore physical stuff.
-As boring as the description of those puzzles sounds, they are not.
-There is always enough subtle variety in them, and particularly impressive is the way they are made an integral part of the castle - you gradually realize that all puzzles are a part of one huge puzzle, which is the castle itself.
+Puzzles are quite numerous, and most of them require thought and understanding from the player.
+The game first introduces the basic elements of the puzzles (jumping, climbing, pulling levers, pushing crates, igniting bombs), and then mixes them, making the tasks increasingly difficult.
+There is always enough subtle variety in the puzzles, and particularly impressive is the way they are made an integral part of the castle's architecture.
+You gradually realize that all the puzzles in the game are parts of one huge puzzle - the castle itself.
 Once you complete the last one you feel a tremendous sense of accomplishment as the castle ceases to be an enigma to you.
 Exploration and puzzle-solving are thus seamlessly integrated and never feel disjointed.